 - ‘A’ levels A-C or equivalent in Human Biology & Chemistry (or similar subjects), OR CNELM’s Bioscience Entry modules: Chemistry & Human Biology

 - GCSE in mathematics, or equivalent, OR CNELM’s Maths Foundation entry module

 - GCSE in English Language or equivalent

-- IELTS 6.0 or TOEFL equivalent is the standard requirement for applicants where English is not your first language
+- IELTs 6.0 or TOEFL equivalent is the standard requirement for applicants where English is not your first language

 - Basic computer skills including word processing, internet browsing and use of email

-NB: GCSE and ‘A’ level, or equivalent qualifications accepted within a 5-year currency or demonstrating continued application in the workplace.
+Please Note: GCSE and ‘A’ level, or equivalent qualifications accepted within a 5-year currency or demonstrating continued application in the workplace.